Audrey Hardy

 Audrey Hardy is a fictional character on the ABC soap opera, General Hospital.
 She has been portrayed by Rachel Ames on a contract basis from 1964 to 2002, and on a recurring basis from 2002 to 2007, making guest appearances in 2009, 2013, and 2015.

 Casting

 Rachel Ames originated the role of Audrey in 1964 in what was originally a thirteen-week stint with an option for an additional thirteen weeks.
+The character debuted in the episode that originally aired on February 23, 1964.
 The character's popularity prompted the series to keep the character on canvas.
 Ames took an extended leave in 1970 when she had to be put on bedrest during her pregnancy.
 Maura McGiveney played Audrey temporarily while Ames was gone.

 Ames also crossed over to General Hospitals spinoff series Port Charles as Audrey in 1997.
 In 2002, Ames was dropped to recurring status, and ultimately retired from the series in October 2007.
 Ames briefly reprised the role for a couple of episodes in October 2009 and reprised the role once again in April 2013 for the series' 50th anniversary.

 Ames once again reprised her role as Audrey on October 30, 2015.